Dynamical Phase Transitions Across Slow and Fast Regimes in a Two-Tone Driven Duffing Resonator

 Importantly, this approach differs from the single-tone HBM used in Sec.~\ref{sec:OneNLresp}, where a single-harmonic ansatz would average out responses at frequencies other than $\Omega_1$ and thus fail to capture the dynamics induced by the secondary tone through $\varphi(T)=\Delta_{21} T$.

 The time-dependent phase $\varphi(T)$ in $\vec{F}_{\mathrm{eff}}$ [cf.~Eq.~\eqref{eq:mod_effective_drive}] implies that the secondary tone acts as an amplitude modulation of the primary tone in the $\Omega_{1}$-rotating frame, see Fig.~\ref{fig:Fmod_SharkShift}(a).
-This modulation's effect is most clearly understood in the slow limit ($\Delta_{21}\rightarrow0$), where $\varphi$ becomes a quasistatic parameter that alters the system's stability landscape through the modulated drive amplitude, which oscillates between $F_{\mathrm{eff}, -}\equiv F_1(1-h)$ and $F_{\mathrm{eff}, +}\equiv F_1(1 + h)$ as $\varphi$ evolves.
-This modulation changes the rotating potential landscape, and hence the response of the system, see Fig.~\ref{fig:Fmod_SharkShift}(b).
+This modulation's effect is most clearly understood in the slow limit ($\Delta_{21}\rightarrow0$), where $\varphi$ becomes a quasistatic parameter that alters the system's stability landscape through the modulated drive amplitude,